 Finding a cause of fever can be very difficult and may require several days or even weeks of investigation.

-In some cases, we speak of Fever of Undetermined Origin (Fever) when additional examinations do not allow a cause to be isolated.
+In some cases, we speak of Fever of Undetermined Origin (Fever).
+When additional examinations do not allow a cause to isolate.

 Treatment and prognosis